mdabrowski1990/uds/README.rst

   - is not maintained with the last release in March 2019 - https://pypi.org/project/python-uds/
   - only a few communication interfaces (I have only found examples with python-can) are supported - https://python-uds.readthedocs.io/en/latest/interface.html
+  - no support for full-duplex communication (sending and receiving at the same time)
   - only Client side communication is implemented
   - limited communication parameters configuration - https://python-uds.readthedocs.io/en/latest/configuration.html
-  - no support for full-duplex communication (sending and receiving at the same time)
+  - no option for injecting errors on Transport/Network layer, e.g.

+    - Overflow / Wait value of Flow Status (parameter of Flow Control packet)
+    - CAN packets in wrong order (e.g. incorrect Sequence Numbers order in Consecutive Frames)

 Contact